On Some Information-geometric aspects of Hawking radiation: Introduction

 On the other hand, Hawking radiation is theoretically predicted and can be detected \textit{in principle}.
 While \textit{in practice}, this prediction is still far from being confirmed.
-Till now the most famous detecting proposal is the Unruh-DeWitt detector\cite{PhysRevD.14.870}.
-The Unruh-Dewitt detector is a theoretically designed point detector interacting locally with a quantum field originally to prove the existence of Unruh effect for detectors moving in Minkowski spacetime, and a static detector can be utilized in black hole spacetime to detect the thermal spactrum of Hawking radiation\cite{PhysRevD.13.2188}.
-By adding some realistic considerations to the detector, such as the spatial profile of the detector and the finite time effect, we can get results consistent with locality by some peculier regularizations\cite{0264-9381-23-22-015}.
-More realistic models of the spatially smeared detectors can be constructed by putting detecting atoms in standard QED interactions\cite{PhysRevD.87.064038}.
-In fact, Hawking radiation can be attributed to the Lamb shifts of the collapsing atoms provided that only the high-energy modes can be really detected\cite{0264-9381-14-1A-024}.
-With these realistic models in hand, we can phenomenologically identify the tunneling rate of Hawking radiation with the spectral response (or the transition rate) of the Unruh-DeWitt detecter by this atom-atom model correspondence.
+Till now the most famous detecting proposal is the Unruh-DeWitt detector \cite{Bire82}.
+The Unruh-Dewitt detector is a theoretically designed point detector interacting locally with a quantum field, which is originally used to prove the existence of Unruh effect for detectors moving in Minkowski spacetime.
+In fact, a static detector can be utilized in black hole spacetime to detect the thermal spactrum of Hawking radiation \cite{PhysRevD.13.2188}.
+By adding some realistic considerations to the detector, such as the spatial profile of the detector and the finite time effect, we can get results consistent with locality by some peculier regularizations \cite{0264-9381-23-22-015}.
+More realistic models of the spatially smeared detectors can be constructed by putting detecting atoms in standard QED interactions \cite{PhysRevD.87.064038}.
+In fact, Hawking radiation can be attributed to the Lamb shifts of the collapsing atoms provided that only the high-energy modes can be really detected \cite{0264-9381-14-1A-024}.
+With these realistic models in mind, we can try to identify the tunneling rate of Hawking radiation with the spectral response (or the transition rate) of the Unruh-DeWitt detecter by this atom-atom model correspondence.\footnote{{\it Notes added to the published version}: Although this section aims to argue the realistic meaning of the approach, a truely realistic correspondence should match in the magnitude of physical quantities in additon to the formal analogies.
+This critictism is due to Prof. Xin-Zhou Li.}